Boriziny-Vaovao (district)

 Boriziny-Vaovao is a district of Sofia in Madagascar.
 The capital of Boriziny-Vaovao is the city of Boriziny, formerly called Port-Bergé.
 The Sofia River flows into the sea in this district.
+The district has an area of 7,088 sqkm, and the estimated population in 2020 was 248,906.

 Communes

 The district is further divided into 15 communes: